Skip to main navigation Skip to main content

 Did you know that just like people, pet allergies are typically lifelong conditions?
 This means that while we cannot cure allergies, we are able to manage symptoms through a combination of topical and oral medications, injectables, and more.

 Our expert veterinary team at Crossroads Animal Hospital has seen enough scratchy cats and dogs to know allergies are common among our pets.
-Our primary goal is to pinpoint the underlying causes affecting your pet and devise a tailored treatment plan for the long-term management of symptoms.
-We are dedicated to working closely with you and your pets to accurately diagnose and effectively treat allergies and skin conditions.
+We are dedicated to working closely with you and your pets to accurately diagnose, treat, and manage allergies and potential secondary conditions.

 Puppy sleeping on a carpet